emily1618/Data-Portfolio/Investing/README.md

 This project is not set out to recommend any stocks.
 I'm not a trader, not even close.
 However, it is my interest to learn more about how to read charts and using technical indicators.
 I learned the ichimoku code from Derek Banas, an Udemy instructor.
 He is an awesome coder and I will be continuing learning from his videos.
 I recommend anyone interested in the same topic not just copy the code.
 It helps to type out all the code, google/stackoverflow anything you don't understand, and most importantly, google the concept behind ichimoku cloud, moving average, etc. Once you have a more than a basic understanding, try to use the code to build your own portfolio and use the ichimoku cloud to test trades.
 I built upon Derek Banas original ichimoku code.
 I added the EDA, modified the ichimoku code and run it differently for a portfolio based on my preference.

-The code is seperated into 3 parts:
+The code is seperated into 3 parts and a portfolio summary:
 ### 📊 [EDA on Nasdaq](#eda-on-nasdaq)
 ### 🌦 [Ichimoku Cloud](#ichimoku-cloud)
 ### 💯 [Finding an Efficient Portfolio](#finding-an-efficient-portfolio)